Overview: What is pancreatic cancer?

 If pancreatic cancer is suspected, the next step is to determine the location, extent and spread of the pancreatic cancer.
 After this tumor staging, the subsequent therapy is planned as part of the tumor board.

-Examination methods for suspected pancreatic cancer
+Second opinion for pancreatic cancer

 Pancreatic cancer: prevention, early detection, prognosis